-Maybe you’ve been wanting to become an owner-operator.
-Maybe you’re ready to venture out on your own.
-Or maybe a friend or relative has enjoyed being a driver.
+Ready to learn how to become an owner-operator?
+Or are you ready to venture out on your own?
+Maybe a friend or relative has enjoyed being a driver.

 Whatever’s motivating you to start your own trucking business, it’s important to understand a few things.

 To help you better understand the ins and outs of becoming a successful owner-operator, we’re assembled this comprehensive guide.
 In it, we’ll cover everything you need to know about becoming a successful owner-operator.

 The Owner-Operator Independent Drivers Association (OOIDA) answers the question, “who is an owner-operator” with this definition:

 “An owner-operator is a business owner who owns a tractor and on other occasions, a trailer or fleet of trailers.”

 Trucking owner-operators are independent freight transport drivers who run a transportation business with their own vehicles.
 They can also lease out their services while using their own trailers.

 Owner-operators manage the day-to-day operations of their business.
 A trucking owner-operator may act as a driver and an employer at the same time.

 Owner-operators have businesses attached to their names and can operate under their authority.
 This means they can lawfully deliver cargo on their own without being hired by a company.